 Dani Alves has done pretty alright for himself, hasn’t he?

-Over the years, the Brazilian has turned out for the likes of Sevilla, Barcelona, Juventus and now PSG, and has won plenty of honours along the way.
+Over the years, the Brazilian has turned out for the likes of Sevilla, Barcelona, Juventus, PSG and now Sao Paulo and he has won plenty of honours along the way.

-In fact, he’s the second-most decorated defender of all-time in European football.
+In fact, he’s one of the most decorated defenders of all-time in European football.